6 Steps For Hypothesis Testing

 The final step involves interpreting the results in the context of your research question and drawing meaningful conclusions.
 This includes:

-- Summarizing your findings: What does your decision mean in terms of your research question?
-For example, "The study provides strong evidence that the new teaching method significantly improves student test scores." or "There is insufficient evidence to conclude that the new teaching method improves student test scores."
+• Summarizing your findings: What does your decision mean in terms of your research question?
+To give you an idea, "The study provides strong evidence that the new teaching method significantly improves student test scores." or "There is insufficient evidence to conclude that the new teaching method improves student test scores."

 It's crucial to communicate your findings clearly and accurately, avoiding overly strong claims or misinterpretations of statistical significance.
 Statistical significance does not necessarily imply practical significance; a statistically significant result might be too small to have any real-world impact.
 The interpretation should always consider both statistical and practical implications.